netguru/ngrvalidator/README.md

 - make sure the entire test suite passes

 ## Change Log
+- 0.3.1 - Fixed issue with passing nil to blocks.
 - 0.3.0 - Make `regex()` validator accept pattern and options, not a regex object.

 ## More Info